Dwejra's Geology

 Arches such as the recently collapsed Azure Window in Dwejra are known as coastal arches.
 The process involves differential erosion, whereby certain rocks erode faster than others.
 Arches start off as a cave (or even two caves on opposite sides of a promontory), with wave action enlarging them until they become an arch.
 The arch itself commonly evolves from a rectangular, window-like shape to a curved arch.
 The precise cause of eventual collapse depends on the specifics of a given arch, and can come about gradually via continued rock fall, with a stack being left behind.

 As has been witnessed with the Azure Window in Dwejra, if the pillar itself is weakened, the ensuing result can be the total collapse of the entire structure, pillar and arch both included.
-A detailed study of the remains has just been completed.
+A detailed study of the remains has been completed; you can read and view more about it by clicking here.

 Geomorphological Features in Dwejra